 If you have type 2 diabetes, Mounjaro is the FDA-approved option and more likely to be covered by your insurance.
 If your primary goal is weight management and you do not have diabetes, Zepbound is the indicated brand, though coverage may be limited.

-In practice, many patients access tirzepatide through compounded formulations rather than either brand-name pen.
-Compounded tirzepatide delivers the same active ingredient at a fraction of the cost.
+In practice, some patients access tirzepatide through compounded preparations from licensed compounding pharmacies rather than either brand-name pen.
+Compounded tirzepatide is not FDA-approved and is not reviewed by the FDA for safety, effectiveness, or quality.
 The dosing math is slightly more involved since you measure from a vial, but a dosage calculator makes the conversion straightforward.
-Regardless of which form you use, the medication, dose escalation, and expected clinical outcomes are the same.
+Patients considering compounded options should discuss the differences from FDA-approved branded products with a licensed provider.

 There's an easier way